 [click here for a summary about the ancient Library ]

-The Bibliotheca Alexandrina, the New Library of Alexandria, is dedicated to recapture the spirit of the original.
+The Bibliotheca Alexandrina, the New Library of Alexandria, is dedicated to recapture the spirit of openness and scholarship of the original.
 It aspires to be:

 To fulfill that role, the new complex is much more than a library.
 It contains:

 - A leading institution of the digital age; and, above all;

 - A center for learning, tolerance, dialogue and understanding.

 - A Library that can hold millions of books.

 - An Internet Archive

 - Arts and Multimedia,

 - the visually impaired,